Ray0737/Ray0737/README.md

 # Hi,I'm Raphee
 ## :mage_man: Introduction
-My name is Raphee.
-I am curently studying in Artificial Intelligence Major.
+My name is Raphee or you can call me Ray.
+I am curently studying in Artificial Intelligence Major (07) at Satit Prasarnmit Demonstration School.
 I have interested in AI and robotics and military hardware.

 ## :desktop_computer: Computer languages
 <div>